silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

 [18]: https://www.npmjs.com/package/gulp-uglify "NPM official gulp-uglify package information"

-### Step 8: Make sure that we don't keep unwanted generated files.
+### Step 8: Make sure to not keep unwanted generated files.

 The cleaning step is the most important step of our workflow.
 Indeed, it will ensure the integrity of our build.
 Paradoxically, even though it is the last step I'm presenting, it actually is the first step of the workflow.